 She squints at him, nodding again. —You set him up, didn't you?
 Because of the house.
 That's why, isn't it?

 —Hunh-huh, he says, smiling.
 She smiles back, looks away.
 Inhaling her scent on the breeze, admiring her collarbone and the swell of her breasts against her t-shirt.
-Noticing that her nipples have hardened in the wind.
-But how can he even consider that when his wife not two miles away lies so still.
+Noticing her nipples have hardened in the wind.
+But how can he even consider when his wife not two miles away lies so still.

 Miranda slips off her boots and sits next to him.
 She plunges her feet into the water, without troubling first to roll up the cuffs of her jeans.
 Sucking in her breath at the cold as she looks fiercely across the water.
 Shoulders forward, elbows turned out, hands spread flat on her thighs.
 To place a hand there.
 Would she be skittish.